PixarV/terraform-provider-r4/website/docs/r/default_network_acl.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `arn` - The ARN of the Default Network ACL
+* `arn` - The ARN of the default network ACL
-* `id` - ID of the Default Network ACL
+* `id` - ID of the default network ACL
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block][default-tags].
 * `vpc_id` -  ID of the associated VPC

-Exported but unsupported attributes:
+->  **Unsupported attributes**
+These exported attributes are currently unsupported by CROC Cloud:

 * `ipv6_cidr_block` - The IPv6 CIDR block.
 Always `""`.
-* `owner_id` - ID of the CROC Cloud account that owns the Default Network ACL.
+* `owner_id` - ID of the CROC Cloud account that owns the default network ACL.
 Always `""`.

 ## Import

-Default Network ACLs can be imported using the `id`, e.g.,
+Default network ACLs can be imported using the `id`, e.g.,

 ```
-$ terraform import aws_default_network_acl.sample acl-11E3C265
+$ terraform import aws_default_network_acl.sample acl-12345678
 ```

-[default-tags]: ../index.html#default_tags-configuration-block
+[default-tags]: /docs/providers/aws/index.html#default_tags-configuration-block
 [network-acl]: https://docs.cloud.croc.ru/en/services/networks/networkacl.html